Join the RHS today and support our charity

 Pruning Pruning group 1

-Pests Can get brown scale, Cotoneaster webber moths, aphids and woolly aphid
+Pests Can get brown scale, Cotoneaster webber moth, aphids and woolly aphid

 May suffer from fireblight